 Success in today’s global economy requires companies, in all sectors, to compete effectively in international markets.
 Opening market opportunities for business, through multilateral, regional and bilateral agreements, is critical to boosting the competitiveness of US chemical manufacturers and chemistry-dependent sectors.
 U.S. trade policy is a key priority for ACC and its membership.

-U.S. free trade initiatives, from existing agreements such as NAFTA and the Korea-U.S. FTA to prospective agreements such as the TransPacific Economic Partnership (TPP) and a potential U.S.-EU FTA, are critical to boosting the U.S. chemical manufacturing sector’s competitiveness while also driving wider economic growth.
-The elimination of the industrial tariffs in a potential U.S.-EU trade agreement would entail considerable savings—more than $600 million per year for intra-company trade alone.
-Anticipated savings from enhanced regulatory cooperation would be even greater.
+U.S. free trade initiatives, from existing agreements such as NAFTA and the Korea-U.S. FTA to prospective agreements such as the TransPacific Economic Partnership (TPP) and a potential Transatlantic Trade and Investment Partnership (TTIP), are critical to boosting the U.S. chemical manufacturing sector’s competitiveness while also driving wider economic growth.
+Eliminating the few remaining tariff barriers on trans-Atlantic trade in chemicals would save $2 billion per year for chemical manufacturers—including more than $600 million per year for intra-company trade alone.
+Anticipated savings from enhanced regulatory cooperation would be even greater, generating upwards of $15 billion in additional economic output for chemical manufacturers on both sides of the Atlantic.

 ACC analysis shows that an ambitious outcome on TPP has the potential of generating $1.2 billion in additional export growth.
 This potential growth can only be achieved through trade agreements that are ambitious, comprehensive, contain full tariff liberalization, and make a strong commitment to improve market access.